 Skip to main content

-Consumer Groups provide visibility into Kafka consumers that are reading from your topics.
-The Consumer Groups page allows you to monitor consumer group status, track consumer lag, inspect group members, and manage offset positions.
+Consumer Groups provide visibility into a group of Kafka consumers that are reading from your topics.
+The Consumer Groups page allows you to monitor their status, track lag, inspect group members, and manage offset positions.

 Overview

-The Consumer Groups page displays all Kafka consumer groups in your service with their current state and membership information:
+The Consumer Groups page displays their current state and membership information:

 Key Features